KAMSC-APCS-A-25-26/apcs-project-1-BraydenV42/README.md

-This story is based on a combination of the Sonic Aus Moribund and Epilepsia The story starts with you in your house.
+This story is based on a combination of the Sonic Aus Moribund and Epilepsia.
+The story starts with you in your house.
 Your friend had recently gone missing and you eventually end up heading to his house to mend your mental health.
 After a long and rainy walk you enter his house.
 You explore for a bit and end up stumbling across an empty room and a computer with a game on it.